-With access to a database containing all insurance company financial statement details, AAM gathers data, creates customized comparisons and works with clients to interpret the output.
+With access to all statutory and GAAP insurance company financial statement details, AAM gathers data, creates customized comparisons and works with clients to interpret the output.
 This analysis answers much more than the basic question “Where are we positioned?”
 When we study asset risk and underwriting risk with you, we can answer the question “Where should we be positioned?”

-With our nearly 30-year history serving insurance organizations, AAM is uniquely positioned to understand your objectives and challenges and provide solutions to help you achieve your goals.
+With our nearly 35-year history serving insurance organizations, AAM is uniquely positioned to understand your objectives and challenges and provide solutions to help you achieve your goals.